masc-ucsc/docs/docs/pyrope/04-variables.md

   (shadow) the same variable but to use inside the tuple, the `self` keyword must be used always to access tuple scoped variables.

-* Lambdas and tuples upper scope variables are always immutable.
+* Tuple upper scope variables are always immutable.

-* Lambdas can restrict upper scope visibility with `[]`.
+* Lambdas lexically see only visible comptime bindings from upper scopes.
+  Runtime upper scope variables must be passed explicitly.

 * A variable is visible from definition until the end of scope in program order.

-Since the captures and lambda inputs are always immutable, it is not allowed to declare them as `mut` and redundant to declare them as `const`.
+Since lambda inputs and comptime parameters are always immutable, it is not allowed to declare them as `mut` and redundant to declare them as `const`.

 ```
 comb f3(mut x) { x + 1 }        // error: inputs are immutable
-comb f4[mut x](z) { x + z } // error: captures are immutable
+comb f4[mut x:int](z) { x + z } // error: comptime parameters are immutable
 ```